oSoWoSo/disroot-howto/pages/03.Cloud/03.Apps/03.Contacts/02.Desktop/02.kde-desktop-integration/docs.en.md

 The general settings will automatically appear after you have pressed finish.
 Then you need to:

-* Select CalDAV and edit
- * Replace the remote URL, with the URL of your disroot calendar: https://cloud.disroot.org/remote.php/dav/calendars/YOUR_USERNAME/YOUR_CALENDARS/
- * Press "Fetch" and then "Ok"
 * Select CardDAV and edit
- * Replace the remote URL, with the URL of your disroot contacts: https://cloud.disroot.org/remote.php/dav/addressbooks/users/YOUR_USERNAME/YOUR_ADDRESS_BOOK/
+ * Replace the remote URL, with the URL of your Disroot contacts: https://cloud.disroot.org/remote.php/dav/addressbooks/users/YOUR_USERNAME/YOUR_ADDRESS_BOOK/
  * Press "Fetch" and then "Ok"

-You can find the correct URL in your disroot calendar and contacts apps share options
+You can find the correct URL in your Disroot calendar and contacts apps share options

 In the general settings you can also: